-The party that wins the majority of seats gets to form a government, and that party's leader automatically becomes prime minister.
-While coalitions are possible, Britain's voting system favors the two largest parties and in most cases a single party will take an absolute majority of seats, as is the case for the Conservatives in the current Parliament.
+The party that wins the majority of seats gets to form a government, and that party's leader automatically becomes the prime minister.
+While coalitions are possible, Britain's voting system favours the two largest parties and in most cases, a single party will take an absolute majority of seats, as is the case for the Conservatives in the current Parliament.

 Since 1922, all of Britain's 20 prime ministers have come from either the Labour Party or the Conservative Party.
 This means the members of these parties have an outsized influence on who will be the country's prime minister.
 The processes the parties use to choose them can appear Byzantine.

 Deep breath: For the Conservative Party, their lawmakers must first signal their support for a potential leader.
 If there is enough support, this person will become an official candidate.
 All Conservative MPs then cast a series of votes, gradually whittling down the number of candidates to two.
 Finally, the party's ordinary members — around 180,000 of them — vote between these two candidates.
 Last time they chose Liz Truss over Rishi Sunak.